-Matching CPT code with an ICD 10 code, this would seem to be a very straightforward process but there are always variations/exceptions to everything.
+Matching CPT code with an ICD 10 code, would seem to be a very straightforward process but there are always variations/exceptions to everything.
 Sometimes, there are related services that the physician is performing, global periods to contend with, etc. Modifiers will clarify extenuating circumstances, which should allow for payment when they otherwise may not.
 That said, the improper use of modifiers can be the cause of claim denials just as not using a modifier can be.
 When using modifiers, make sure you clearly understand what the modifier entails.

 In this, and the following blogs, we identify 10 of the most commonly misused modifiers to help you become more aware of the issues surrounding them.
 We’ll help you understand why they are problematic and how you can use them correctly.